ijnek/gc_spl-docs/tutorial.rst

 Tutorial
 ########

-First, you should run the gc_spl node that handles communication with the SPL GameController.
+First, you should run the game_controller_spl node that handles communication with the SPL GameController.
 You must provide the versions of the GameController data and return data that you want to use as parameters.

 .. code-block:: sh

-   ros2 run gc_spl gc_spl --ros-args -p rcgcd_version:=16 -p rcgcrd_version:=4
+   ros2 run game_controller_spl game_controller_spl --ros-args -p rcgcd_version:=16 -p rcgcrd_version:=4

 .. note::